 Thu 28 Oct 21

-Film tours are a popular London tourist attraction, but this one is for cinephiles in the know.
+Blockbuster Film Tours are a popular London tourist attraction, but this one is for cinephiles in the know.
 Thanks to the grand and ornate decor, the Chapel has appeared in some of the UK’s biggest films and television series.
-Perhaps most notable was its star turn in Four Weddings and Funeral.
-It became the Catholic St Mary of the Fields church where the second wedding takes place.
-It also doubled as a wedding backdrop in seasons 3 and 4 of The Crown.
+Perhaps most notable was its star turn in Four Weddings and Funeral, where it became the Catholic St Mary of the Fields church where the second wedding takes place.
+It also doubled as a wedding backdrop in seasons 3 and 4 of The Crown, and in Disney’s Doctor Strange.
 Pop royalty has descended on the Chapel too, Sir Elton John played the Chapel Organ in Kingsman: The Golden Circle.